ni/niveristand-communications-bus-template/Docs/User Guide.md

 #### Execution Unit Factory

-The **Execution Unit Factory** uses a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) to take the custom device configuration as an input and construct each of the **Execution Units** needed for running the engine code.
-By using the factory, the template code can handle passing all of the required information from the system definition to the engine upon deployment and the user only needs to focus on creating the individual **Execution Units** required for the application.
+The **Execution Unit Factory** uses a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) to take the custom device configuration as an input and construct each of the **Execution Units** needed to run the engine code.
+By using the factory, the template code passes all required information from the system definition to the engine upon deployment, and the custom device developer can focus on creating the individual **Execution Units** required for the application.

 ![CreateExecutionUnit](Resources/CreateExecutionUnit.png)